Azure/azureml-assets/assets/models/system/stabilityai-stable-diffusion-2-1/description.md

 {
    "input_data": {
         "columns": ["prompt"],
-        "data": ["a photograph of an astronaut riding a horse", "a photograph of a cat riding a horse"], "index": [0]
+        "data": ["a photograph of an astronaut riding a horse"], "index": [0]
     }
 }